cgerson/dsp/05-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 Both lists and tuples are data structures that hold values separated by commas.
 Tuples however are immutable, or rather their value is fixed.
-It's been noted then that the difference is also semantic -- one would expect different kinds of information in each one.
-Tuples can be used as keys in dictionaries.
+It's been noted then that the difference is also semantic: due to the immutability of tuples, one would expect different kinds of information in each one.
+Tuples can be used as keys in dictionaries, while lists cannot.
+An error would result if the list as key is modified, because its modification would change the hash value used to look up the value, and therefore its value would not be retrievable.

 ---